BlackSheepCalvin/CodingStyles/ObservationsOutcomes.md

 \+ Super compact end result

-\+ Nice that a lot of important stuff can be read one after the other.
+\+ High cohesion... for now.
+Nice that a lot of important stuff can be read one after the other.
 One function tell you who wins, function below that tells you what to do when someone wins, function below that tells you if game ended or not.

 \+ Easy to test, and i used LLM to write tests (the LLM needed a little help but then it was great!)